-The 1968 National Guard Technician Act created an unusual status, mixing state command authority with federal employment, combining civilian employment with a military aspect.
+The National Guard Technician Act, Pub.
+L. No. 90-486, 82 Stat.
+755 (Aug.
+13, 1968), created an unusual status, mixing state command with federal employment, combining civilian job positions with military leadership:

 Congress has authorized the use of National Guard technicians since the National Defense Act of 1916.
 Previously defined as "caretakers and clerks" with duties limited to maintenance of National Guard supplies and equipment, technicians gradually expanded their role "to provide support in the administration and training of the National Guard military organization and for the day-to-day maintenance and repair of equipment which cannot be accomplished during normal military training periods."